36 Capstone: The Framework in Your Hands

 You’ve learned the properties.
 You’ve studied the case studies.

-This chapter applies everything we’ve learned to a novel problem: optimizing Mamba-style state space models for inference.
+This problem applies everything we’ve learned to optimizing Mamba-style state space models for inference.

 Mamba [1] is a state space model (SSM) that offers an alternative to attention.
 Its key advantage: linear complexity in sequence length, compared to attention’s quadratic.